kaurn6538/Power-BI-Hotel-Management/README.md

 *    Click on different sections of the pie chart, bar graphs, or other visual elements to drill down into more detailed data.
 *    Hover over data points to see tooltips with additional information.

-## Viewing Detailed Data

-For more granular data, right-click on a visualization and choose options like "Drill Down" or "See Records" to view underlying data tables.
-Customizing the Dashboard

 ## Saving Changes

 After making customizations, save your dashboard to retain the changes.
 Use the "Save As" option to create different versions if needed.